hiteshpakhan/ztm_webdevelopment/O- database/readme.md

-remember teh password of your postgres is test
+remember the password of your postgres is test